yazz/VisualJS/README.md

-# Visual Javascript - Self Service Apps Without the IT Department
+# Visual Javascript - Visual Basic reimagined for the internet

 ## Docs (in progress)